Careers360 Logo

 Developments in the field of photochemistry took place in the 1800s.
 In the year 1817, German physicist Theodor von Grotthuss put forward theoretical ideas about the photochemical process.

-Importance of Photochemical Reaction
+Importance Of Photochemical Reaction

 Photochemical reactions are of great importance to support life on Earth.
 Chemical changes in the atmospheric gases are done by solar radiation and modified by the particles present.
-The photochemical reactions of the upper atmosphere helps us to study about the depletion of the ozone layer, acid rain, and global warming.
+The photochemical reactions of the upper atmosphere help us to study the depletion of the ozone layer, acid rain, and global warming.

 Photochemical reactions have many advantages when compared to other types of reactions.
 Photochemical reactions need sunlight and it is present abundantly.
 Complex organic molecules such as proteins and nucleic acid are synthesized by the simple gaseous molecules like methane, ammonia, and carbon dioxide after undergoing photochemical reaction.